vulkomilev/oumi/docs/user_guides/infer/infer.md

 See {py:obj}`~oumi.inference.AnthropicInferenceEngine` for an example of an inference engine that requires a remote API.

+See {py:obj}`~oumi.inference.SambanovaInferenceEngine` for an example of an inference engine that requires a remote API.
 ```python
 from oumi.inference import VLLMInferenceEngine
 from oumi.core.configs import InferenceConfig, ModelParams